Office of the Ombudsman

 A student has spoken with the offices of financial aid and student accounts but still cannot meet the costs of college.

-A student has been accused of breaking the college’s code of conduct and needs an objective professional outside the judicial process to speak with for advice.
+A student has been accused of breaking the college’s community standards of conduct and needs an objective professional outside the judicial process to speak with for advice.

 A student is treated poorly by a college employee and wants to formally bring it to the attention of college administration.